 Repeat the process if you need to create more categories.

-Feedzy can import blog posts from the feeds to your WordPress blog posts.
+Feedzy can also import blog posts from the feeds to your WordPress blog posts.

 However, you can skip this step if you don’t want to import them to your WordPress website.

 First, you need to provide a name for this import.
-This could be anything that helps you identify this import.
+This name could be anything that helps you identify it.

 Below that, you can add individual RSS Feeds or choose one of the feed categories you created earlier.